Peraclidae

-Peraclidae is a family of pelagic sea snails or "sea butterflies", marine gastropod mollusks in the superfamily Cymbulioidea.
+Peraclidae is a family of pelagic sea snails or "sea butterflies", marine gastropod molluscs in the superfamily Cymbulioidea.

 This family has no subfamilies (according to the taxonomy of the Gastropoda by Bouchet & Rocroi, 2005).

 This family was originally called Procymbuliidae Tesch, 1913 and then called Peraclididae by Wenz in 1938.
 The name Peraclidae takes precedence.

 Peracle is the type genus of the family Peraclidae.